surajp92/DD-LES/README.md

 # DD-LES
 This repository contains codes for two-dimensional Kraichnan turbulence.
-Please refer to our  [paper](https://arxiv.org/abs/1910.07132) for detailed discussion.
+Please refer to our  [paper](https://arxiv.org/abs/1910.07132) for more information.

 ### A top-level directory layout